andimoto/keebcu/README.md

 - screw holes get crossed by case stabilizer (DONE)
 - documentation for keebCase.scad
 - add build scripts
+- test other keyboard layouts like random stuff or ten keys

 ## Wrist rest and Keyboard Case
-For each keyboard a wrist rest can be created with the model file.
+For each keyboard a wrist rest can be created with the model file wrist.scad.
 The stl-directory contains a wrist rest for each keyboard which can be printed as you want.
 For transportation I designed a case which can be customized in size to fit your keyboard.
 The case has placeholders for little magnets and gets locked by some kind of bones :).

 __Attention: The Keyboard case is still in development state.
 I just printed some smaller prototypes.
 But it fits well so far.
 Need to check magnets.__